 In addition, we became aware on March 5, 2010 of the filing of a purported class action in the United States District Court for the Southern District of New York entitled Jim Knight v.
-Mediacom Communications Corp., in which Mediacom is named as the defendant.
-The complaint asserts that the potential class is comprised of all persons who purchased premium cable services from Mediacom and rented a cable box distributed by Mediacom.
-The plaintiff alleges that Mediacom improperly "tied" the rental of cable boxes to the provision of premium cable services in violation of Section 1 of the Sherman Antitrust Act.
+Mediacom Communications Corp., in which we are named as the defendant.
+The complaint asserts that the potential class is comprised of all persons who purchased premium cable services from us and rented a cable box distributed by us.
+The plaintiff alleges that we improperly "tie" the rental of cable boxes to the provision of premium cable services in violation of Section 1 of the Sherman Antitrust Act.
 The plaintiff also alleges a claim for unjust enrichment and seeks injunctive relief and unspecified damages.
-Mediacom believes they have substantial defenses to the claims asserted in the complaint, which has not yet been served on them, and they intend to defend the action vigorously.
+We believe we have substantial defenses to the claims asserted in the complaint, which has not yet been served on us, and we intend to defend the action vigorously.